 Currently we are developing a 3.5 acre pasture by rotating different species of livestock through it to improve the soil with their grazing, manure, and trampling behaviors.
 In 2010 we plant ed mixed orchard rows running N-S on 60’ centers within this system to increase the yields of the given acreage once the trees mature.
-We have grazed sheep, pigs, chickens and geese in this system, but this year we are limiting the grazers to chickens.
-We felt this was necessary in order to free up time for the start-up needs of the new beef operation, and also to break parasite cycles on the pasture.
-We have tentative plans to graze sheep and/or geese again next year, and when the orchard starts bearing, we will put more hogs in the system to clean up the fruit drops.
+We have grazed sheep, pigs, chickens and geese in this system, but at the moment we are limiting the grazers to sheep and chickens (due to time restraints).
+We hope to have hogs in the system again by the time the orchard starts bearing, in order to clean up the fruit drops.

 Education and support for homesteaders and market gardeners is a large part of our mission.
 We do this through affordable consulting services, internships, and tours.

 Our small fruit, nut, and berry nursery has become a major component of our farm and income.
 We feel like the success of organic cultivation practices is dependant on selecting appropriate plant varieties.
 We focus on searching out and propagating fruit and berry plants that are pest and disease resistant, and also adapted to regional conditions (soils, climate), in order to help our customers succeed in homesteading and organic production.

 Darren manages a small herd of beef cows in partnership with a neighbor, Larry Moore, as Moore Brambleberry Enterprises.
 The entirely grass-fed, grass-finished cattle are registered Black Angus, from older lines that have been bred for smaller frame size and to fatten well on just